Snigdho8869/DeepDream-StyleTransfer/README.md

 ## Contents

 - DeepDream Notebook
-- Style Transfer Notebook
+- Style Transfer Notebooks
+- Flask-based web applications for DeepDream and NST
 - Sample images for experimentation

 ## Getting Started

-To get started, simply clone this repository and follow the instructions in the respective notebooks.
+To get started, simply clone this repository and follow the instructions in the respective notebooks., web-applications.
 Make sure you have the required dependencies installed.

 ## Dependencies